 We want to hear your story.
 When responding to our required essays, be authentic and take time to reflect on your goals and past experiences.
 Craft a response that explains how these experiences led you to pursue an MBA.

 Our goal at Georgetown McDonough is to craft a diverse class with people who have had varying personal and professional life experiences.
 As such, we want to give our applicants the opportunity to select one essay (from a list of [four]) that allows them the ability to best highlight their experiences, characteristics, and values that showcase the value proposition that they can bring to the McDonough community.
-Please select one of the following [four] essays to complete in 300-350 words (approximately one page, double spaced) and include the essay prompt and your first/last name at the top of your submission.
+Please select one of the following three essays to complete in 300-350 words (approximately one page, double spaced) and include the essay prompt and your first/last name at the top of your submission.

 Essay Option One

 Principled Leadership: Georgetown McDonough places a strong emphasis on principled leadership, providing both curricular and co-curricular opportunities to strengthen your leadership skills.
-Describe a time when you’ve led a team in a professional environment to implement a new idea or process.
+Describe a time when you have led a team in a professional environment to implement a new idea or process.
 What leadership characteristics did you utilize?
 What could you have done to be more effective?
 And most importantly, what skills will you be able to bring to the teams you lead at McDonough?
 (300-350 words)

 Georgetown / McDonough considers their program to be preparation for the global stage, and applicants would be wise to consider the response to this prompt as a reflection of how your strengths and potential would translate to the rigorous MBA program in D.C.
 The adcom will want to see not only how you overcame leadership challenges, but thrived in spite of them and, ultimately, developed personally and professionally.